Father, son get life for hate crime in Ahmaud Arbery’s death

-In February, a federal jury convicted the McMichaels and neighbor William “Roddie” Bryan of violating Arbery’s civil rights, concluding they targeted him because of his race.
-All three were also found guilty of attempted kidnapping, and the McMichaels were convicted of using guns in the commission of a violent crime.

-The McMichaels armed themselves with guns and used a pickup truck to chase Arbery after he ran past their home on Feb.
-23, 2020.
-Bryan joined the pursuit in his own truck and recorded cellphone video of Travis McMichael shooting Arbery with a shotgun.
-The McMichaels told police they suspected Arbery was a burglar, but investigators determined he was unarmed and had committed no crimes.

-Before the two sentencings, Wood heard from members of Arbery's family.
-His mother, Wanda Cooper-Jones, said that every day she feels every shot fired at her son.
+Before the Monday sentencings, Arbery's mother, Wanda Cooper-Jones, said that every day she feels every shot fired at her son.

 “It’s so unfair, so unfair, so unfair that he was killed while he was not even committing a crime,” she said.